UBCMS Terms of Use

 One individual, known as the Unit Web Leader (UWL), is designated by the responsibility officer of the decanal or administrative unit.
 The Unit Web Leader authorizes requests for UBCMS user accounts and permissions for their unit, and works with University Communications to coordinate UBCMS activities.

-Each UBCMS user must comply with all federal and state laws; university rules and policies, including UB’s Computer and Network Use Policy, the State University of New York Policy on Patents, Inventions and Copyright and the New York State Policy NYS-PO8-005: Accessibility of Web-Based Information and Applications; all applicable contracts and licenses; and these Terms of Use, which describe rules and standards (?) specific to the UBCMS service.
+Each UBCMS user must comply with all federal and state laws; university rules and policies, including UB’s Computer and Network Use Policy, the SUNY Patents & Inventions Policy (8 NYCRR § 335.28) and the New York State Policy NYS-PO8-005: Accessibility of Web-Based Information and Applications; all applicable contracts and licenses; and these Terms of Use, which describe rules and standards (?) specific to the UBCMS service.
 UC reserves the right to change, at any time, at its sole discretion, the provisions of the service and these Terms of Use, and will communicate any significant changes to all registered users.

 Note: Regulated Private Data must not be stored or posted as content in the UBCMS (see UBit’s Protection of Regulated Private Data Policy for a definition of Regulated Private Data).
 Protected or confidential data must not be posted, collected or shared without appropriate security safeguards in place.
 Please contact the Information Security Office for clarification regarding appropriate safeguards.